joriidan/crowdnessVerifier/README.md

       #the epochs can be set to how many revolutions you want it to run

   7)  leaving docker: "Ctrl + D"
+ #### Testing the images

-  8)  The terminal should look like this: "nvidia@ubuntu..' where the code to test will be written
+  9)  The terminal should look like this: "nvidia@ubuntu..' where the code to test will be written
-  9)  Return back to the classification folder outside of the docker using the cd command to do so such as in the following:
+  10)  Return back to the classification folder outside of the docker using the cd command to do so such as in the following:

       `cd jetson-inference/python/training/classification`